Vilas-Gowda/snakegame/README.md

 the array part to design the output worked well now to work on the snake and the random food spawn

 day 3: ui logic mostly done working on its graphics and trying to make it look good.
 The movement of snake has also been written with a error that when it reaches over index program retuns error working on it

+day 4: not much time available today some logic fixing and border desinging